zuozhenggh/learning-library/data-management-library/database-consolidation/mv2adb/mv2adb.md

-## STEP 7: Encrypt passwords of both Source database instances, Target database, and Auth Token.
+## **STEP 7**: Encrypt passwords of both Source database instances, Target database, and Auth Token.
 - Encrypt the following passwords using the “mv2adb encpass” command, and save the values to a safe location (Eg: Notepad).
 Run the command for each password you would like to encrypt.
   - Both Source database SYS passwords.
   - ADMIN password of the Target database.